WooCommerce Vs. Shopify (2021): Which is the Better eCommerce Platform?

 |Design Features||5 /5||5 / 5|

 With that basic background information, it’s time to dig into the details and figure out which platform is going to supercharge your online business.

 We can confidently say that either service would do wonders for your online store.
 However, you’ll find a lot of what separates Shopify and WooCommerce comes down to personal preference and your skillset.

 To get the most from your provider, you will need to be honest about what factors are important and what capabilities and dedication you have to manage your business.

 With the overall design and functionality of your online store, the key to your site is themes.
-Shopify has almost 70 different themes, 10 of which are free.
+Shopify has a total of 73 different themes to choose from, 9 of which are free.

 All of the Shopify themes are outsourced to third-party developers and must meet the site’s requirements before becoming an option.
 Thanks to this, the themes are well-designed and high-quality, although some will be pricey depending on their specific level of development.